n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/LinkedIn/README.md

 ## Example Usage

-This workflow allows you to download an image and post it on LinkedIn.
-You can also find the [workflow](https://n8n.io/workflows/681) on the website.
-This example usage workflow would use the following two nodes.
+This workflow allows you to get an image from a URL and post it on LinkedIn.
+You can also find the [workflow](https://n8n.io/workflows/681) on n8n.io.
+This example usage workflow would use the following nodes.
 - [Start](../../core-nodes/Start/README.md)
 - [HTTP Request](../../core-nodes/HTTPRequest/README.md)
 - [LinkedIn]()